snowy owl

 They can rotate their heads 270 degrees.

-These creatures have flexible necks that allow them to rotate 270 degrees in both directions, which means they can see almost everything without moving their eyes.
-The reason they are able to turn their head so much is because of extra vertebrae in their neck.
+Snowy owls have incredibly flexible necks that allow them to rotate their heads 270 degrees in both directions.
+This unique ability enables them to see nearly everything around them without moving their eyes.
+The key to this impressive flexibility lies in the extra vertebrae in their necks.

-Owls have 14 vertebrae, 7 more than we have.
-They also have only one occipital articulation with the cervical vertebrae.
-Humans have two of these articulations, but the owl is different in that it does not have a second joint between its skull and spine.
+Owls have 14 neck vertebrae—7 more than humans—along with just one occipital articulation with their cervical vertebrae.
+Unlike humans, who have two of these articulations, snowy owls lack a second joint between their skull and spine, which contributes to their remarkable head-turning ability.

 Snowy Owls are the heaviest species of owl in North America.